MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-luis.md

 # [C#](#tab/cs)

-To have your bot simply send a reply based on the intent that the LUIS app detected, call the the [LuisRecognizer](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.ai.luis.luisrecognizer), to get a [RecognizerResult](https://docs.microsoft.com/en-us/dotnet/api/microsoft.bot.builder.core.extensions.recognizerresult).
-This can be done within your **LuisBot.cs** code whenever you need to get the LUIS intent, as shown below.
+To have your bot simply send a reply based on the intent that the LUIS app detected, call the `LuisRecognizer`, to get a `RecognizerResult`.
+This can be done within your code whenever you need to get the LUIS intent.

 ```cs
 public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = default(CancellationToken))